dreamsxin/ext-async/README.md

 ### Process

 The `Process` class provides access to a started process.
 You can use `isRunning()` to check if the process has terminated yet.
 The process identifier can be accessed using `getPid()`.
 Iy any pipe was configured to be a pipe it will be accessible via the corresponding getter method.
-You can send a signal to the process using `signal()`, on Windows systems only `SIGHUP` and `SIGINT` are supported (you should use the class constants defined in `SignalWatcher` to avoid magic numbers).
+You can send a signal to the process using `signal()`, on Windows systems only `SIGHUP` and `SIGINT` are supported (you should use the class constants defined in `Signal` to avoid magic numbers).
 Calling `join()` will suspend the current task until the process has terminated and return the exit code of the process.

 You can check if the current process has been created using `ProcessBuilder::fork()` by calling `isForked()`.
 You need to call `forked()` in order to access the IPC pipe that allows a child process to communicate with it's parent process.
 The pipe can transfer string data and file descriptors, it is up to you to come up with some sort of IPC protocol on top of this (e.g. using binary framing).